 • Contrast : Have you worked on the silhouettes and negative spaces in order to have clear and simple poses?

 • Exaggerate : Have you exaggerated enough your poses, faking if necessary and using the squash & strech?

 • Entertainment : Did you use all the parts of the character to transmit your intention?

 TIPS & TRICKS

-• At the beginning of my rough blocking, frame each 5 frame which allows me to get me the timing and concentrate only on the poses.
+• At the beginning of my rough blocking, I create a key every 5 frame, which allows me to get rid of the timing and concentrate only the poses.

 • I use to work at this stage with the curves in Step and marking key to all drivers of the character (Full Key).

-• When working with several characters, frame them full key in the same frame to maintain my clean blocking, especially when 2 characters interact.
+• When working with several characters, try to mark full key on the same frame to maintain my clean blocking, especially when 2 characters interact.

 • Background characters can have keys with a different timing from the moment not distracted.

 • Avoid putting constraints have very clear as I'm going to work or at least be necessary to.